Skip to main content

 Registration Scopes

-Action triggers can be registered at three different scopes, with higher scopes cascading down to lower scopes:
+Action triggers can be registered at four different scopes, with higher scopes cascading down to lower scopes:

 ScopeEndpointApplies ToLimit